-A study published by the Journal of Applied Psychology, as discussed in a previous post, not only discusses the importance of diverse social outcomes, but also the role of social self-identity.
+A study published by the Journal of Applied Psychology, as discussed in a previous post, not only discusses the importance of diverse social outcomes, but also the role of social self-identity, and self-efficacy in recovery.
 The study indicates improved self-efficacy among those who identify themselves as “in recovery” as opposed to those who identify as “addicts.”

 Self-efficacy is defined as an individual’s belief in their own ability to be successful at a given task.
 In the journey of recovery from substance use disorders, self-efficacy is a foundational ingredient.
 Individuals will not successfully find recovery if they don’t believe that they can get sober.